Ashwagandha root is the little black dress of herbal medicine. No, seriously! This herb is incredibly versatile and multipurpose.

 We can’t control all the stressful parts of life.
 But, we do have control over our lifestyle.
 Embracing healthy lifestyle routines that reduce stress – exercise, meditation, a balanced diet, etc. – can support our body in dealing with stressful events.

 Including botanical herbs, like ashwagandha, is a safe and helpful way to assist our body in these everyday tasks.
-While we know there’s no one magic pill or diet out there, ashwagandha does have tons of benefits.
+While we know there’s no one magic pill or diet out there, this root has tons of benefits.

-Whether you add a spoonful of ashwagandha root powder to your morning smoothie, or trial a dried extract in pill form, ashwagandha may reduce stress levels, benefit anxiety, and help you live a happier life overall.
+Whether you add a spoonful of ashwagandha root powder to your morning smoothie, or try in pill form, ashwagandha may reduce stress levels, benefit anxiety, and help you live a happier life.